mobify/stencil/README.md

     @import 'dist/components/component-name/component-name';
     ```

-7. The Test folder should have the following structure:
+    If you did everything correct `component-name.scss` will create `component-name.css` and `component-name.css.map` files and the Test folder will have the following structure:

     ```
     /tests/visual/components/component-name